 Why building an antifragile mindset beats resilience alone

-Most productivity advice focuses on resilience – the capacity to return to your original state after stress.
+Most productivity advice focuses on resilience, the capacity to return to your original state after stress.
 But researchers have identified something more powerful: antifragility.
-An antifragile mindset doesn’t just survive difficulty.
+An antifragile mindset does not just survive difficulty.
 It gains from it.
-The difference isn’t semantic.
-It’s the gap between returning to baseline and moving forward enhanced.
+The difference between resilience and antifragility is not merely semantic: resilience returns you to your baseline, while antifragility moves you forward enhanced.

 Building an antifragile mindset means developing the mental structures and daily practices that convert stress and setbacks into measurable growth.
 Unlike resilience, which returns you to your previous baseline, antifragility means each difficulty leaves you with stronger capacity, sharper skills, and greater confidence than you had before it arrived.